Pelvic floor physiotherapy for women in Sarnia at Lambton Physiotherapy & Rehab

 Not Sure If This Is For You?

-- Call us for a free phone consultation.
-We will be straightforward with you about whether we can help.
+Call us — we will be straightforward about whether we can help.
+No obligation, no pressure.

 You do not have to just live with it.
 These are recognized medical conditions, and effective treatment is available right here in Sarnia at Lambton Physiotherapy & Rehab.